 Nevertheless, this can still happen and you should check if you recently installed any new programs on your Windows machine (Windows 10, 8, 7, etc.) and whether it added new shortcuts when they were installed.

-Using a dedicated program to do case conversions will permanently solve your problem, and not only in Word, by using an app to do your case conversions you can add +30 other programs where case conversion will work directly in place, browsers (Chrome, Firefox, Edge, etc.) or desktop applications (Outlook, Excel, Slack, etc. Full List), this opens for you in-place conversions practically anywhere.
+Using a dedicated program to do case conversions will permanently solve your problem, and not only in Word, a program like AnyCase will add support for case conversions in 100s of programs where it will work directly in place, browsers (Chrome, Firefox, Edge, etc.) or desktop applications (Outlook, Excel, Slack, etc. Full List), this opens for you in-place conversions practically anywhere.

 Shift F3 And its ability to convert between uppercase, lowercase, and title case is a great timesaver, unfortunately, its main limitation is that it is isolated to a specific program such as Microsoft Word or PowerPoint, Even when it’s working properly.